projectacrn/acrn-hypervisor/doc/tutorials/skl-nuc.rst

 #.
 Don't Enable weston service (skip this step found in the NUC's getting
    started guide).

 #.
-Set up Reference UOS by running the modified ``launch_uos.sh`` in
+Set up Reference User VM by running the modified ``launch_uos.sh`` in
    ``acrn-hypervisor/devicemodel/samples/nuc/launch_uos.sh``

 #.
-After UOS is launched, do these steps to run GFX workloads:
+After User VM is launched, do these steps to run GFX workloads:

    a) install weston and glmark2::